-It’s taken about a decade for TV makers to realize it, but that “pop” has much more to do with why people buy TVs than almost anything else.
+It’s taken almost a generation for TV makers to realize it, but that “pop” has much more to do with why people buy TVs than almost anything else.
 Getting people to put out another $1,500 for a TV after doing it fewer than ten years ago has proven hard, and it turns out it’s the lack of “pop” that’s keeping people’s credit cards in their wallets.
 In order to understand how to loosen those purse strings, and understand why they’re so tight now, we need to take a few steps back.

 The word you need to understand is gamut.
 It’s a technical term that means “the difference between the brightest and darkest things that can be displayed by a device.
 It’s not easy to understand gamut, but I’ll try to lay it out.

 Everything that is capable of showing images has a gamut.
 That’s printed pieces, TVs, everything.
 Think about an image in a newspaper (yeah, you first have to try to remember what a newspaper is) and the paper is grey and the black ink is really dark gray.
 Nothing can be lighter than the paper or darker than the ink.
 So pictures always look muddy because of that.
 We call that a “small” gamut.